AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 To deactivate collecting content analytics data:

 1. Remove the [embed code](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/environments/environments) in the `<head>` element of the pages on your development, staging or production environment, subject to Content Analytics.
-1. [Delete](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview) the associated Tag property for you Content Analytics configuration.
+1. [Delete](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview) the associated Tags property for you Content Analytics configuration.